5 Finest Online Training Trends in the Manufacturing Industry

 “All work and no play makes Jack a dull boy.”

 The fact is engaged employees are more productive.
 The concept of applying game mechanics for training employees in the manufacturing sector is beneficial.
 It provides enhanced learner experience and improved productivity.
-Siemens AG, a German conglomerate company, deployed Plantsville, a factory-based game platform to showcase products, solutions for industry and infrastructure.
-The online game simulates a plant manager’s experience – challenging players to increase productivity, sustainability, and overall health of an industrial plant in Siemens.
-When employed correctly, gamification is successful in motivating employees, creates healthy competition among teams and a fun work environment.
+Siemens AG, a German conglomerate company, deployed Plantsville, a factory-based game platform to showcase products and solutions for industry and infrastructure.

 5. Simulation-Based Learning

 Simulations offer an alternative real-world experience to learners, making them participate and engage actively in their jobs.
 The diversified manufacturing industry requires employees to perpetually work on their existing skills or learn new skills.
-At times like these, simulations in e-learning help build a virtual environment where learners can exercise these skills in a risk-free environment.
+At times like these, simulations in eLearning help build a virtual environment where learners can exercise these skills in a risk-free environment.
 Most of the processes in the manufacturing industry are automated and the same must be replicated in the training.

 Given that the manufacturing industry is relentlessly evolving, the need for training is constant.
 Utilizing these trends for employee training will ensure learning is effective in delivering the expected outcomes, for a long time.
+To help you understand what's trending right now or what will be the state of learning in the coming days, here’s a free eBook for you.
+Download it now!